zlaalamiWD/readme/docs/Documentation/workflows/mail-box.md

 ## Routed

-Upon a successfully transferred to the pharmacy, the system sends a mailbox event and updates the status to **Routed** in the HealthDyne System
+Upon a successfully transferred to the pharmacy, the system sends a mailbox event and updates the status to **Routed** in the HealthDyne System.

 #### Sample "Routed" event